Google Pay™ Frequently Asked Questions

 It depends on the store.
 You may need your plastic card because not all terminals enable you to tap to return your purchase.

 Yes – only supported devices can run both Google Pay and Samsung Pay wallets.
 If your device is not supported, you’ll need to download the Google Pay app and add your Suncorp Visa Debit card to the wallet.
+Please note that Google Pay is not compatible with Samsung Galaxy wearable devices.

 No. But you can only perform a limited number of Google Pay purchases without an internet connection.
 You’ll therefore need to access a data network or Wi-Fi connection while overseas.